CSCI265project/CSCI265-Project/Docs/Standards and Procedures.md

 testplan.md(Xiaoya)
 closeout.md(Nayana)

-along side the docs directory in main, there will be a ‘images’ directory.
+along side the docs directory in main, there will be a ‘images’ sub-directory.
 Any images used in the various.md files will be located in that directory.
 The file name used So the images folder in git is divided in two one for the project sketches and other for the DFDs
 When you look at the DFDs each one has a special name (DFD0, DFDM, etc), when you refer to the DFD in the document please be sure to use those names.

 To maintain an organized look and layout of the project repo over the semester, the team should try its best to make files use the same layout, fonts, and headers to maintain a consistent look.